 We found 4 internists who accept United Healthcare Navigate HMO near Leesburg, FL.

-Dr. Arthur Dalley's area of specialization is general internal medicine.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Arthur Dalley's medical specialty is general internal medicine.
+Dr. Dalley is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments